Cradle Coast, Launceston, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-PP3 - use reflective and deliberative thinking to generate plans for self-development
+- Use reflective and deliberative thinking to generate plans for personal and professional development

 Please note: international students should refer to this page to get an indicative course cost.